TutsWiki/source/content/java/lambda.md

 ### 1.1 Introduction
 - Lambda expression is the fundamental approach to **functional programming** in Java.
-- It is an anonymous function which doesn’t belong to any class nor a name.
+- It is an anonymous function which doesn't belong to any class nor a name.
 - It provides a concise way to show a method or interface.
 - Provides implementation of **functional interface**.